Our population

 What we already know

-The first phase of Healthier Together 2040 has reviewed national and local trends to shape how the local health and care system might need to change by 2040.
+During the first phase of Healthier Together 2040 we reviewed national and local trends to shape how the local health and care system might need to change by 2040.
 Here are some important considerations:

 • People will likely live for longer in poor health, experiencing multiple health conditions from a younger age.